Fun Facts, Observations and Quotes

 & Co. from in front of the local bank, before eventually being confiscated

 by the cops (as seen in the deleted scenes).
-KISS frontman Gene Simmons reportedly purchased the statues to add
+KISS frontman Gene Simmons

-to his collection well after the movie wrapped, and later sold them at
+reportedly purchased the statues to add to his collection well after the movie

-Butterfield’s KISS auction in 2000 for $6,000.
+wrapped, and later sold them at Butterfield’s KISS auction in 2000 for

-painted it with KISS makeup.
+with KISS makeup.

 Life imitates art: Michelle Burke